turbot/steampipe-mod-terraform-aws-compliance/README.md

 - Steampipe Terraform plugin installed (see above)

 **Fork**:
-Click on the Terraform Fork Widget.
+Click on the GitHub Fork Widget.
 (Don't forget to :star: the repo!)

 **Clone**: